Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All personnel are trained on why and how to support breastfeeding/bodyfeeding, milk expression, and milk courier service
+- All prison and jail personnel are trained on why and how to support breastfeeding/bodyfeeding, milk expression, and milk courier service

 - Deferred sentencing or commutation to a different type of service (e.g. classes, etc.), where baby can safely be with breastfeeding/bodyfeeding parent, is an explicit option for breastfeeding/bodyfeeding parents

-- Milk expression with milk courier (e.g. Mama’s Mobile Milk) is arranged for the breastfeeding/bodyfeeding parent
+- When baby is not staying at the facility, milk expression with milk courier (e.g. Mama’s Mobile Milk) is arranged for the breastfeeding/bodyfeeding parent

 - Visitors have space to breastfeed/bodyfeed and/or express human milk without penalty during visitation with incarcerated people